Marcosmgs/soulandsurf/README.md

 The user will be asked to submit their full name, email address and exercise preference.

-(This form style and signup buttom was inspired by Love Running Project from CI)
+(This form style and signup buttom was taken from Love Running Project from CI)

 ![SIGN UP SCREENSHOOT](documentation/signup-feature1.png)